chrismeserole/lark/readme.md

 If you open localhost:8000 in your browser, you should now see a skeleton site.

-In the future I may release Lark as a python module, but for now this works fine.
+In the future I may release Lark as a python package, but for now this works fine.

 ### How Lark Works